glynawe/Vanilla/kete.md

 - There is an unsigned integer type for working with machine words.
 - Bit operators are used instead of SETs.
 - The control structures are less strict.
-    - Loops can be exited earily.
+  - Loops can be exited early.
   - There can be more than one return statement.

-# Example
+### Example

 This very simplified program defines strings and generic sets as abstract data types.
 They are then used to create sets of strings.

     interface COMPARABLE {
         type T;